-Ulla Litzén Board member since 2016.
-Independent in relation to the com-pany, company management and major shareholders in the company.
+Ulla Litzén Ulla Litzén Board member since 2016.
+Independent in relation to the company, company management and major shareholders in the company.
 MSc Econ and MBA.
 Born 1956, Swedish.
-Board member in Electrolux, Epiroc Husqvarna and NCC Former CEO of W Capital Management AB (wholly owned by the Wallenberg Foundations) and Managing Director, and member of the Management Group, Investor AB.
-Ulla Litzén Shareholding in Ratos (own): 20,000 B shares Options issued by Ratos's principal owner: 85,000 Per-Olof Söderberg, Chairman Bord member since 2000 and Chairman of the Board since December 2017.
+Board member of Electrolux, Epiroc and Husqvarna.

+Former CEO of W Capital Management AB (wholly owned by the Wallenberg Foundations).
+Managing Director and member of the manage-ment group, Investor AB.
+Shareholding in Ratos (own): 20,000 Class B shares Options issued by Ratos's principal owner: 85,000 Per-Olof Söderberg, Chairman Board member since 2000 and Chairman of the Board since December 2017.
 Independent in relation to the company and company management.
 Dependent in relation to major shareholders in the company.
-MSc Econ, SSE.
+MSc Econ, Stockholm School of Economics.
 MBA Insead.
 Born 1955, Swedish.
-Chairman of the Board and co-founder in Söderberg & Partners AB.
+Chairman of the Board and co-founder of Söderberg & Partners AB.
 Board member and co-founder of SOBRO AB.
-Chairman of the Board and founder of the association Inkludera.
-Deputy Chairman of the Board in Stockholm School of Economics.
+Chairman of the Board and co-founder of the association Inkludera.
+Deputy Chairman of the Stockholm School of Economics.
 Former CEO of Dahl.
-Shareholding in Ratos (own and related parties): 16,684,396 A shares, 1,425,635 B shares Karsten Slotte Board member since 2015.
+Shareholding in Ratos (own and related parties): 16,714,396 Class A shares, 1,875,135 Class B shares Karsten Slotte Board member since 2015.
 Independent in relation to the company, company management and major shareholders in the company.
-B.Sc.
-Econ.
+MSc Econ.
 Born 1953, Finnish.

-Chairman of the Board in LEDIL.
-Board member of Antti Ahlströms arvingar.
-Conficap.
-Royal Unibrew and Scandi Standard among others.
-Former President and CEO in the Karl Fazer Group 2007-2013 and prior to that as Managing Director of Cloetta-Fazer 2002-2006.
-Shareholding in Ratos (own): 8,600 B shares Options issued by Ratos's principal owner: 42,500 Eva Karlsson Board member since 2019.
+Board member of Antti Ahlströms arvingar, Conficap and Scandi Standard.

+Former President and CEO of the Karl Fazer Group 2007-2013.
+CEO of Cloetta-Fazer 2002-2006.
+Shareholding in Ratos (own): 8,600 Class B shares Options issued by Ratos's principal owner: 42,500 Eva Karlsson Board member since 2019.
 Independent in relation to the company, company management and major shareholders in the company.
 Master's degree in industrial work environment.
 Born 1966, Swedish.

-Vice President Product Supply Arcam EBM.
-Board member in Assa Abloy AB, Bräcke Diakoni and Valcon A/S. Former President and CEO of Armatec AB, CEO of SKF Sweden and Global Manufacturing Manager Industry division, Director Industrial Marketing & Product Development at SKF and positions within the SKF Group within Manufacturing Management.
-Shareholding in Ratos (own): 0 Jan Söderberg, Deputy Chairman Board member since 2000 and Deputy Chairman of the Board since December 2017.
+CEO of Arcam EBM.
+Board member of Assa Abloy AB and Valcon A/S. Former President and CEO of Armatec AB, CEO of SKF Sweden, Global Manufacturing Manager Industry Division, Director Industrial Marketing & Product Development at SKF and positions in the SKF Group within manufacturing management.
+Shareholding in Ratos (own): 2,000 Class B shares Jan Söderberg, Deputy Chairman Board member since 2000 and Deputy Chairman of the Board since December 2017.
 Independent in relation to the company and company management.
 Dependent in relation to major shareholders in the company.
-MSc Econ.

-Born 1956, Swedish.
-Founder and Chairman of the Board in Söderbergföretagen.
+MSc Econ Born 1956, Swedish.

+Chairman of the Board of Söderbergföretagen.
 Board member of Blinkfyrar, Constant Clean, Elisolation, Nordic Plastics Group, Motala Intressenter and SEAB Nordic.
 Member of the Lund School of Economics Management Advisory Board.
 Board member of My Special Day Foundation.
 Former positions include the President and CEO of Bröderna Edstrand and senior positions in Dahl Invest AB, Fosselius & Alpen and Esselte.
-Shareholding in Ratos (own and related parties): 14,503,583 A shares, 3,873,000 B shares
+Shareholding in Ratos (own and related parties): 14,517,996 Class A shares, 4,273,000 Class B shares